earth-mover/icechunk/docs/docs/faq.md

 > VirtualiZarr creates virtual Zarr stores for cloud-friendly access to archival data, using familiar Xarray syntax.

+VirtualiZarr provides another way of generating and manipulating Kerchunk-style references.
-VirtualiZarr uses Kerchunk to generate virtual references, but then provides a simple Xarray-based interface for manipulating those references.
+VirtualiZarr first uses Kerchunk to generate virtual references, but then provides a simple Xarray-based interface for manipulating those references.
 As VirtualiZarr can also write virtual references into an Icechunk Store directly, together they form a complete pipeline for generating and storing references to multiple pre-existing files.

 #### [LakeFS](https://lakefs.io/)